- What is the Green Circle?

 Where can I get a map?

 You can download a map from this website.
-Or pick up a free brochure when you’re in Stevens Point at the following locations: Schmeeckle Reserve Visitors Center (2419 North Point Drive); the Stevens Point Area Convention and Visitors Bureau (340 Division Street North); the Stevens Point Parks and Recreation Department (2442 Sims Avenue); and Portage County Parks office (1903 County Road Y).
+Or pick up a free brochure when you’re in Stevens Point at the following locations: Schmeeckle Reserve Visitor Center (2419 North Point Drive); the Stevens Point Area Convention and Visitors Bureau (340 Division Street North); the Stevens Point Parks and Recreation Department (2442 Sims Avenue); and Portage County Parks office (1903 County Road Y).
 Free parking and additional information also are available.

 What are the hours?